 |Year||Spending abroad by UK residents|

 Budgeting for your trip is an essential part of your holiday planning, but which countries are costing us the most per trip and per day?

-Eurostat averaged spending across 28 member UK states (including the UK) to reveal what we are spending on whilst abroad.
+Eurostat averaged spending across the 27 member EU states (plus the UK) to reveal what we are spending on while abroad.

 Chances are you have experienced the dilemma of what to do with leftover currency at the end of your holiday.
 Recent research suggests Brits could be better off to the tune of almost £1 billion by converting their unwanted currency back to pounds.

 - UK holidaymakers say they need to have at least £52 worth of leftover currency to go through the effort of changing it back to pounds.

 - On average UK adults spent £14.27 at airports, per trip, just to save them from bringing it home.

 - This equates to nearly £1 billion spent at airports every year just to get rid of foreign currency.

 Click here for more research.
 For all media enquiries, please contact:

 Surprise yourself with savings on mystery hotel stays.Read more…